ory/docs/docs/hydra/production.md

 ## Ory Hydra behind an API gateway

-Although ORY Hydra implements all Go best practices around running public-facing production http servers, we discourage running
+Although Ory Hydra implements all Go best practices around running public-facing production HTTP servers, we discourage running
-ORY Hydra facing the public net directly.
-We strongly recommend running ORY Hydra behind an API gateway or a load balancer.
+Ory Hydra facing the public net directly.
+We strongly recommend running Ory Hydra behind an API gateway or a load balancer.
 It's common to terminate TLS on the edge (gateway / load balancer) and use certificates provided by your infrastructure provider such as AWS CA for last mile security.